stavroskasidis/BlazorContextMenu/README.md

 ### 0.11-beta
 >- Updated to Blazor 0.8.0
 >- Added animations
+>- Default css overrides are now part of the `Templates` API so that you can easily have multiple custom overriden menus
 >- Razor Components are not yet supported => [#6349](https://github.com/aspnet/AspNetCore/issues/6349)

 ### 0.10